skdebray/ASE-2020/README.md

 ## Overview
 The code in this repository is described in the paper

 > Jesse Bartels, Jon Stephens, and Saumya Debray.
-"Reprenting and Reasoning about Dynamic Code".  *Proceedings of the 35th IEEE/ACM International Conference on Automated Software Engineering* (ASE 2020), Sept.
+"Representing and Reasoning about Dynamic Code".  *Proceedings of the 35th IEEE/ACM International Conference on Automated Software Engineering* (ASE 2020), Sept.
 2020.

 The data files for that paper are available in the directory `https://www2.cs.arizona.edu/projects/lynx-project/Samples/ASE-2020/`.